Mateus-Romera/rpi3-wifi-station-ap-stretch/README.md

 	rm -f /lib/dhcpcd/dhcpcd-hooks/10-wpa_supplicant

+OR if you don't want to delete it, simply change it's location like the command below:

+	mv /lib/dhcpcd/dhcpcd-hooks/10-wpa_supplicant /home/pi/Desktop/10-wpa-supplicant-backup

-Set up the client wifi (station) on wlan0.
+Set up the client WiFi (station) on wlan0.
 Create `/etc/wpa_supplicant/wpa_supplicant.conf`.
-The contents depend on whether your home network is open, WEP or WPA.
+The contents depend on whether your known networks are open, WEP or WPA.
 It is probably WPA, and so should look like:

     ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
+    update_config=1
     country=GB

     network={
-	    ssid='ssid'
-	    scan_ssid=1
-	    psk=87654321
+	    ssid="_NAME_SSID_"
+	    psk=_PASSWORD_
 	    key_mgmt=WPA-PSK
     }

-Replace 'ssid' with your home network SSID and `87654321` with your wifi password (in clear text).
+Replace `_NAME_SSID_` with your known networks SSID (home, office, any network that you can access) and `_PASSWORD_` with your WiFi password (in clear text).

-Restart DHCPCD
+Restart DHCPCD service:

 	systemctl restart dhcpcd

-Bring up the station (client) interface
+Bring up the station (Client) interface

 	ifup wlan0

-At this point your client wifi should be connected.
+At this point your client WiFi should be connected.

 Manually invoke the udev rule for the AP interface.

 Execute the command below.
 This will also bring up the `uap0` interface.
 It will wiggle the network, so you might be kicked off (esp. if you are logged into your Pi on wifi).
 Just log back on.

 	/sbin/iw phy phy0 interface add uap0 type __ap